You are here

 You may have to pay for books, supplies or fees

 Some schools cover these costs and some schools do not.
 Check with your school to find out who is responsible.
 Also, some ASCENT courses use free books and resources called Open Education Resources (OER).
 Check with your instructor before purchasing or renting books.
 Fees may include things like: course fees, lab fees, parking fees, etc. Check your college student account to review your bill.

 You may have to pay the cost to get to your class if it is taught on a college campus

-Your school district is not required to cover your transportation costs if you take a ASCENT class at a college campus.
-Paying for gas in your car or a paying for a bus pass is your responsibility.
+Your school district is not required to cover your transportation costs if you take an ASCENT class at a college campus.
+Paying for gas in your car or paying for a bus pass is your responsibility.

 Authorize your College Opportunity Fund (COF)

 You need to authorize COF to help pay for your college courses.
 COF is a stipend provided by the state to help cover a portion of tuition.
 Learn more about COF here.
 Please note that college-level credits earned through ASCENT will be deducted from your 145 COF lifetime credits account maximum.

 Hear From a Student

 Talk with your school counselor about the specifics of participating in ASCENT at your school.